 Method 3: Use Windows Explorer's built-in Previous Versions menu

 Windows Explorer offers its own Previous Versions menu item in the popup menu (see above).
-The intent is to allow users with old snapshots that were created on Windows 7 or Windows Vista to be recovered on Windows 8 or later.
+The intent is to allow users with old snapshots that were created on Windows 7 or Windows Vista to be recovered on Windows 10.

 You can also use the built-in menu to open an Explorer window to view the content of a snapshots created by U-Recover.

 The Microsoft built-in Previous Versions menu item has a significant limitation: You cannot view private files.
 You can only view files that are owned by yourself or that are public, even if you have full administrative rights on the computer.